-Mike Quigley, executive director of Immuno-Oncology (I-O), is getting ready to make a cross-country move from Lawrenceville, N.J. to Redwood City – a move he’s made before.
-Quigley’s career with Bristol-Myers Squibb started in Redwood City, where he worked for three years before heading east to be closer to family.
-Now, Quigley is heading back to Redwood City to lead a translational team focused on understanding mechanisms of I-O resistance.
-His team, which comprises other East Coast transplants along with new hires from the Bay Area, will be working out of new state-of-the-art labs opened in April 2018.
+Mike Quigley, executive director and co-lead of Immuno-Oncology (I-O) Resistance Biology, recently made a cross-country move from Lawrenceville to Redwood City – a move he’s made before.
+Mike’s career with Bristol-Myers Squibb started in Redwood City, where he worked for three years before heading east to be closer to family.
+Now, Mike is back in Redwood City to lead a translational team focused on understanding mechanisms of I-O resistance.
+His team, which comprises other East Coast transplants along with new hires from the Bay Area, will be working out of new state-of-the-art labs, which opened in the spring of 2018.

-“Embedding our resistance team in Redwood City, which is an engine of I-O discovery, will facilitate fast, real-time decisions that can inform the science in earlier stages,” Quigley said.
+“Embedding our resistance team in Redwood City, which is an engine of I-O discovery, will facilitate fast, real-time decisions that can inform the science in earlier stages,” said Quigley.

-“One of the real strengths of Bristol-Myers Squibb is that researchers are given the freedom and support to follow a mechanism to understand the biology and how it works before we then try to apply it to drug discovery.
-That’s true no matter where you are in the company,” Barnhart said
+“One of the real strengths of Bristol-Myers Squibb is that researchers are given the freedom and support to follow a mechanism to understand the biology and how it works before we then try to apply it to drug discovery, and that’s true no matter where you are in the company,” said Barnhart.

 Michael Robbins is also relocating to take on a new role, leaving behind the suburbs of Princeton, New Jersey to relocate to Bristol-Myers Squibb’s new R&D site in Cambridge, Massachusetts.
 In Cambridge, Michael will be joining the recently formed clinical mechanisms team in translational medicine, where he’ll focus on researching a greater mechanistic understanding of how assets work as early as possible – before late-stage human trials.